hpca-uji/PyDTNN/README.md

 ## Introduction

-**PyDTNN** is a light-weight library for distributed Deep Learning training and inference that offers an initial starting point for interaction with distributed training of (and inference with) deep neural networks.
+**PyDTNN** is a light-weight library developed at Universitat Jaume I (Spain) for distributed Deep Learning training and inference that offers an initial starting point for interaction with distributed training of (and inference with) deep neural networks.
 PyDTNN priorizes simplicity over efficiency, providing an amiable user interface which enables a flat accessing curve.
 To perform the training and